-Compensation - This means your monthly base rate of pay as of the first day in the month on which you are a covered employee (or actual base pay earned if you are a part-time employee on that first day) or, while your participation in the Plan is due to your status as an ARSA group member who was participating in the Southern Pacific Rail Corporation Pension Plan, your fixed and basic salary or wage.
+Compensation - This means your monthly base rate of pay as of the first day in the month on which you are a covered employee (or actual base pay earned if you are a part-time employee on that first day).
+Effective for months on and after January, 2018, your pay must be earned as a covered employee and while an active participant in order for it to be compensation under the Plan.
+During the period in which your participation in the Plan is due to your status as an ARSA group member who was participating in the Southern Pacific Rail Corporation Pension Plan, it means your fixed and basic salary or wage.
 It also includes overtime, lump sums paid in lieu of salary increases under the Company's merit award program (effective January 1, 1998 for ARSA group members), in some instances, differential wage pay received while on military leave, and, other than for ARSA group members, certain cash bonuses paid to you during the month under the following plans: